Our work in Computation

 We’ve come to think of computation as a tool that we use to complete our work and extend the bounds of our social and entertainment world.
 At its core however, computation is simply a mechanism to scale the manipulation and transfer of information.
 This is something that humans have been doing for thousands of years, from initial languages to factory automation.
 Right now we’re moving from a world where humans use computation as tools, to one in which computation is beginning to inform its own design, connect without humans-in-the-middle, interact coherently with the real world and, overall, escape the limitations of human oversight.

-- Firstly, removing the bottleneck of human design on semiconductor progress.
+1. Removing the bottleneck of human design on semiconductor progress.
 Semiconductors are the substrate that all computation is limited by.
 At the same time, this should allow us to escape (what we believe is) a local optima in deep-learning by finding the right abstract between brain inspired networks and rapidly iterable primitives that underlie common functions.

-- Secondly, creating fluid interactions between machines manipulating complex data sets in knowledge-heavy, low-repeatability environments.
+2. Creating fluid interactions between machines manipulating complex data sets in knowledge-heavy, low-repeatability environments.

-- Thirdly, extending this to interactions with the physical world.
+3. Extending this to interactions with the physical world.

-- Fourth, joining the dots between the capabilities available and the potential impact across high-tech sectors from drug development to clean energy, an area we’re already heavily focused on.
+4. Joining the dots between the capabilities available and the potential impact across high-tech sectors from drug development to clean energy, an area we’re already heavily focused on.

-- And finally, looking at where uniquely human capabilities sit and could be yet further augmented in a far more automated world.
+5. Looking at where uniquely human capabilities sit and could be yet further augmented in a far more automated world.

 Areas for venture creation:

 We are developing a new application-driven framework across both the hardware and software layers using the dual particle-wave nature of light to be able to solve a larger class of problems.
-Currently recruiting individuals with broad technical knowledge at a Doctoral level – more on this opportunity here.

 Reconfigurable compute acceleration